Music is a special part of our community here at Oxford Gardens. Every child participates in music for learning and also for fun!

 In Key Stage 2 this year, we are continuing our successful new partnership with Ark Schools Music, a specialist singing programme.
 Margaret from the Ark Music Team visits the school every fortnight and these sessions are followed up by our class teachers.
 Our aim is for every pupil to sing and perform with confidence and joy!
-We are also excited to launch a new partnership with the Royal College of Music who will be coming to work with Year 4 this half term.

 As well as music lessons, all children attend a weekly singing assembly.
 We even have school song ‘The Ship of Adventure’ written with the children, which you can find lower down on this page.

 We also offer several extra-curricular opportunities.
 Small group instrumental lessons on cello and violin are taught by music tutors each week and we have an inspirational school orchestra which rehearses every Monday afternoon and performs twice a year.
 Letters about instrument lessons can be downloaded here or please see Mrs Berridge in Phoenix Class.